 My team – friends, relatives and collector/dealer volunteers, the people from De Polfermolen and I, would like to welcome you all who come (again) from far away and nearby to the next bourse, welcome you to this ever growing event.

 Over the past years the previously named “Maastricht”, as it is called by many of you, has become a trademark amongst banknote-collectors and dealers alike from all over the world.
 Including more and more collectors of old bonds & stocks from now on.

 Not without reason has it grown into the biggest event in Europe for the papermoney collector.
-(Some even claim it to be the biggest worldwide) All tables in this room added, make over 500 meters/yards of banknotes on offer by people from over appr.
+(Some even claim it to be the biggest worldwide) All tables in this room added, make over 550+ meters/yards of banknotes on offer by people from over appr.
 70 nationalities back over the past years.
-This is for the April edition so far.
-The September edition still has fewer stands, but is only being held for a few years, against 30 years (2016) in April.
+This was for the April edition so far.
+The September edition still has fewer stands, but is only being held for 15 years, against 35 years in April.

 A short explication is due here, many have asked me over the past years:

 Why was it called “PaperMoneyFair – MAASTRICHT

 – when the event tooks place IN Valkenburg???

 Fact is, the event started in Maastricht, and over the first years the convention halls available there were the right size.
 But the size of the event – as well as the reputation world wide – grew, and after a few years I could not find a right sized place for the bourse in Maastricht anymore.

 So we all moved to Valkenburg some 10KM out of town.
 Something I do NOT regret at all.
 Change to “PaperMoneyFair – Valkenburg” ???
 Did not seem to be a good idea, since that “Maastricht” was so well established over the years.
 Also internationally Maastricht is better known because of the EU conventions there about the Euro currency.
 So the name stayed!
 See?